serokell/blog-posts/Alex and Happy Part 2/article.md

 Unfortunately, Happy doesn't have a `%reduce` directive, only a `%shift` directive.
 Furthermore, using precedences here will not help us.

+One feature supported by Happy is the `%prec` directive, which allows creating a placeholder precedence such as `%left APP`, and then using it like `| exp exp %prec APP` (see [2.3.2](https://monlih.github.io/happy-docs/#_sec_precedences) in the Happy User Guide).

-Instead, we will make an observation that will allow us to refactor our grammar in an intelligent way to resolve this ambiguity:
+Instead of messing with precedences, we will make an observation that will allow us to refactor our grammar in an intelligent way to resolve this ambiguity:
 **The right side of a function application will always be an "atom"**.

 To be more precise, ambiguities, in general, should appear every time we have a production such as `A B C ... exp` or `exp ...
 X Y Z`.